fh295/fh295.github.io/index.md

 ## Why language?

-Natural language is interesting because, unlike formal languages, mathematics or logic, it is isn't compositional.
+Natural language is interesting because, unlike formal languages, mathematics or logic, it is isn't really *compositional*.
 People often think language is compositional.
-If you are one of those, check out my micro-blog, [NonCompositional](noncompositional.md).
+If you are one of those people, check out my micro-blog, [NonCompositional](noncompositional.md).

 <br/>